galenlim/hackthebox-htb-writeups/sauna.md

 ### Checking Active Directory Permissions

-We have compromised two accounts: fsmith and svc_loanmgr.
+We have compromised two accounts:

+* fsmith
+* svc_loanmgr.

 Let's check if any of them has the required permissions for a DCSync attack.

 We need the ActiveDirectory module for the following command.

 `Import-Module ActiveDirectory`

-The part before the `|` gets specific access permissions of objects in the stated domain.
-The part after filters the output to show only the permissions that we are interested in. (i.e. the permissions that enable a DCsync attack.)
+In the command below, the part before `|` gets specific access permissions of objects in the stated domain.
+It returns many results, so the part after `|` filters the output to show only the permissions that we are interested in. (i.e. the permissions that enable a DCsync attack.)

 `(Get-ACL "AD:dc=EGOTISTICAL-BANK,dc=LOCAL").access | Where-Object {($_.ObjectType -eq "1131f6aa-9c07-11d1-f79f-00c04fc2dcd2" -or $_.ObjectType -eq "1131f6ad-9c07-11d1-f79f-00c04fc2dcd2" -or $_.ObjectType -eq "89e95b76-444d-4c62-991a-0facbeda640c" )}`